-Description of of Risk: Cause: Comp olexity of function on, decision r making, and dele gation within he Integration Sc heme.
-Event: JB fai ls to manage t his complexity / Consequenc e: reputational damage to th ne IJB and its par tner organisa tions.
-Strategic Price ority: All Leadership Team Owner: Communications Lead Risk Rating: low/medium/h igh/very high Rationale for Risk Rating: HIGH Risk rating has increased to acknowledge the complexity of operating in a Covid environment.
-IMPACT Rationale for Risk Appetite: Almost Certain Willing to risk certain reputational damage if rationale for decision is sound.
-Likely Danible Possible ✓ Unlikely Rare LIKELIHOOD Negligible Minor Moderate Major Extreme Risk Moveme ent: (increase NOCHA NGE 30.11.2021 IJB andBoard AStandar ship Team Daily its Committees Assurance and E rds Officer role Governance St s Escalation Fran nework process Mitigating Actions: Staff and customer engagement - recent results from iMatter survey alongside a well-establish Joint Staff Forum indicate high levels of staff engagement.
-Effective performance and risk management Clear communication & engagement strategy, and a clear policy for social media use, in order to mitigate the risk of reputational damage.
-Communications lead's membership of Leadership Team facilities smooth flow of information from all sections of the organisation Robust relationships with all local media are maintained to ensure media coverage is well-informed and accurate and is challenged when inaccurate/imbalanced.
+Description of of Risk: Cause: Comp olexity of function on, decision n making, and dele gation within the Integration Sc heme.
+Event: JB fai ls to manage th his complexity / Consequenc e: reputational damage to th ne IJB and its par tner organisa tions.
+Strategic Pri ority: All Leadership Team Owner: Communications Lead Risk Rating: low/medium/hi igh/very high HIGH Rationale for Risk Rating: • Risk rating has increased to acknowledge the complexity of operating in current pandemic IMPACT environment.
+Almost Certain Rationale for Risk Appetite: Willing to risk certain reputational damage if rationale for decision is sound.
+Likely Possible ✓ Unlikely Rare LIKELIHOOD Negligible Minor Moderate Major Extreme Risk Moveme ent: (increase change) NGE 21.02.2022 IJB andBoard AStandar ship Team Daily I its Committees Assurance and E rds Officer role Governance St s Escalation Fran nework process Mitigating Actions: Staff and customer engagement - recent results from iMatter survey alongside a well-establish Joint Staff Forum indicate high levels of staff engagement.
+Effective performance and risk management Clear communication &amp; engagement strategy, and a clear policy for social media use, in order to mitigate the risk of reputational damage.
+Communications staff membership of Leadership Team facilities smooth flow of information from all sections of the organisation Robust relationships with all local media are maintained to ensure media coverage is well-informed and accurate and is challenged when inaccurate/imbalanced.
 Locality Empowerment Groups established in each of the three localities, ensuring effective two-way communication between the partnership, partner organisations and a wide range of community representatives in North, South and Central.
-Consultation and engagement exercises are also carried out with service users, staff and partners throughout service change processes to gain detailed feedback and act upon it. • Through the Locality Empowerment Groups help inform plans which will identify priorities to improve health and wellbeing for local communities, seeking the views and input of the public on these Groups.
-Assurances: Gaps in assurance: Role of the Chief Officer, Deputy Chief Officer/Chief Finance Officer and Leadership Team Daily Huddles Performance relationship with NHS and ACC Chief Executives Communications plan / communications manager None known at this time Current performance: Comments: Communications Officer in place to lead reputation management Regular and effective liaison by Communications Lead with local and national media during pandemic to 1) mitigate potentially harmful media coverage of Partnership and care providers during the emergency; and 2) secure significant positive media coverage of effective activity by the Partnership and its partners during the Covid crisis, highlighting necessary changes to working practices and the work of frontline staff Partnership comms presence on the NHSG Comms Cell Close liaison with ACC and NHSG comms teams to ensure consistency of messaging and clarity of roles Communication and Engagement Group being strengthened by selection of 'Communications' Champions' across ACHSCP comprising of staff across the partnership to support us in ensuring key messages/internal news items are timely, appropriate and wide-reaching External and internal websites are regularly updated with fresh news/information; both sites continue to be developed and refined
+Consultation and engagement exercises are also carried out with service users, staff and partners throughout service change processes to gain detailed feedback and act upon it.
+Through the Locality Empowerment Groups help inform plans which will identify priorities to improve health and wellbeing for local communities, seeking the views and input of the public on these Groups.
+Assurances: Role of the Chief Officer, Deputy Chief Officer/Chief Finance Officer and Leadership Team Daily Huddles Performance relationship with NHS and ACC Chief Executives Communications plan / communications staff Additional communications support recruited (starting in February 2022).
+Regular and effective liaison by Communications staff with local and national media during various and current stages of the pandemic to: 1) mitigate potentially harmful media coverage of Partnership and care providers during the emergency; and 2) secure significant positive media coverage of effective activity by the Partnership and its partners during the Covid crisis, highlighting necessary changes to working practices and the work of frontline staff Partnership comms presence on the NHSG Comms Cell Close liaison with ACC and NHSG comms teams to ensure consistency of messaging and clarity of roles External and internal websites are regularly updated with fresh news/information; both sites continue to be developed and refined Regular Chief Officer (CO) and Chief Executives (Ces) meeting supports good communication flow across partners as does CO's membership of the Corporate Management Teams of both ACC and NHSG